anjalisilva/mixMVPLN/README.md

 ## Acknowledgments

-- This work was initially started at University of Guelph, Ontario, Canada and was funded over the years by Ontario Graduate Fellowship (Silva), Queen Elizabeth II Graduate Scholarship (Silva), Arthur Richmond Memorial Scholarship (Silva), and Discovery Grant from Natural Sciences and Engineering Research Council of Canada (Dang).
+- This work was initially started at University of Guelph, Ontario, Canada and was funded by Ontario Graduate Fellowship (Silva), Queen Elizabeth II Graduate Scholarship (Silva), Arthur Richmond Memorial Scholarship (Silva), and Discovery Grant from Natural Sciences and Engineering Research Council of Canada (Dang).